ENG517/Topic-Model-5/README.md

 # DITA Topic Model - LinkedIn Topic Model

-This repo contains a DITA topic model (TM) related to [enter main goal and topic of your model here].
+This repo contains a DITA topic model (TM) related to establishing admin role for a company LinkedIn page.

 ## Authors